smcclab/smc-course/_assessments/01-diary.md

 Each week you'll work through pre-reading, -watching, and -listening material in the workshops and respond to a creative provocation in your diary entry.

-The due date is set to the day before class and the very next day we will watch the videos in class together together to discuss the ideas you have explored.
+The due date is set to Monday morning (before all workshops for the week) and in your workshop session we will watch the videos in together together to discuss the ideas you have explored.

 You can find the specific pre-workshop instructions on each workshop page under the heading "Pre-Workshop Tasks"